 Important: Partial grants are not awarded.

-- The restriction stating that artists could not apply to both Visual Artists Creation Projects and Media Artists Creation Projects within the same year has been updated.
-Artists must receive confirmation of not being awarded a grant from one program before submitting an application to the other program.
+- The restriction stating that applicants could not apply to more than one OAC Visual Arts, Craft or Media Arts project program within the same year has been updated.
+You must receive confirmation of not being awarded a grant from one program before applying to another program.
+See the Ineligible Applicants section for details.

 - professional emerging, mid-career and established visual artists who are Ontario residents

 - Established: artists with an extensive body of work and with history of national and international exhibitions and/or those who have achieved a wide degree of recognition.
 You must have been practicing professionally for at least 15 years (meaning public presentation of your work) to apply to this category